FrancoisDernoncourt/Mapping_Recurrent_Inhibition/README.md

 The script was used twice in the paper: once for the single-muscle case (inferring recurrent inhibition strength and high-frequency common input per muscle), once for the between-synergists case (inferring recurrent inhibition and shared common input across pairs of muscles)
 The notebook is configured for the within-muscle case by default.
 Alternative lines of code for the between-muscle case are present but commented out and can be enabled as needed.

+You will need to adjust the path to the files loaded by the notebook.
+Note that the parameters related to the poserior-predictive simulations are at the end of the notebook.

 ### 3.1 Evaluating inference on held-out simulations
 Section in the notebook: "Evaluating inference on held-out simulated data (posterior estimates VS ground truth)"